ceecer1/loan-kalix-java-proto-sdk/README.md

 # Kalix Workshop - Loan application - Java
 Not supported by Lightbend in any conceivable way, not open for contributions.
-This example does not include the SDK changes introduced in the latest release notes at https://docs.kalix.io/reference/release-notes.html#_february_2024

 ## Prerequisite
 Java 11 or later<br>